Station Management / Diversity / Local Content and Services

 4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2022, and any plans you have made to meet the needs of these audiences during Fiscal Year 2023.
 If you regularly broadcast in a language other than English, please note the language broadcast.

-KKJZ also regularly airs public service announcements, arts reports, specialty programs, and public affairs programs for community groups.
+In addition, KKJZ regularly airs public service announcements, arts reports, specialty programs, and public affairs programs for community groups.
 Our emphasis with public service announcements is supporting diverse, as well as minority, groups and audiences.

 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?

-Once again, the CPB grant played a critical role in assisting us to serve the public.
-As a direct result of the continuing COVID-19 pandemic, we continued to lose most of our underwriting revenue and had to adapt our fundraising plans.
-The CPB grant has played an essential role in allowing KKJZ to produce almost all of our own local radio programming, support local arts organizations and community groups, and to produce free virtual concerts and virtual jazz education programming.
+The CPB grant played a critical role in assisting us to serve the public.
+As a direct result of the impact of the COVID-19 pandemic, even continuing into last year, we faced challenges bringing back all of our underwriting revenue.
+The CPB grant played an essential role in allowing KKJZ to produce almost all of our own local radio programming, support local arts organizations and community groups, and to produce free concerts in the community.